Accessibility Resources

 Accessibility in Online Learning

-Accessibility is vital to Nashville State’s strategic plan to promote equitable educational experiences, and all faculty and staff should be dedicated to creating a culture of inclusion for all students and not just meeting the needs of those with disabilities.
+Accessibility is vital to Nashville State’s strategic plan to promote successful educational experiences, and all faculty and staff should be dedicated to creating a culture of inclusion for all students and not just meeting the needs of those with disabilities.
 It is best practice to develop and revise all digital content with ADA guidelines in mind to ensure content is accessible to all.
 The responsibility of accessibility in higher education falls to all of us so take the time to be proactive in how we can grow and improve accessibility at Nashville State for our students, staff, and faculty.
 Accessibility is for everyone!

 The integration of new tools within D2L Brightspace now helps us visualize this strategy to not only identify accessibility issues in online courses but also provide detailed feedback on why they matter and how to improve your digital content.
 Learn more about accessibility support tools on the D2L Resources for Faculty web page.